Submit a Question to the TILLS Developers

 Do you have to administer all 15 the subtests?

 TILLS was developed so that you may administer single subtests or combinations of them as well as the entire test.
 We recommend administration of all TILLS subtests, however, in order to develop a comprehensive profile of a student’s relative strengths and weaknesses.
 For tracking change in a particular skill area, you may wish to administer only those subtests that relate to skill areas of particular interest.
 The danger would be, however, overlooking areas that might be of concern because they are falling further behind.
-It’s important to know that TILLS was designed and standardized for three purposes:
+It’s important to know that TILLS was designed and standardized for three purposes:- To identify language and literacy disorders

-2. To document patterns of relative strengths and weaknesses
+- To document patterns of relative strengths and weaknesses

-3. To track changes in language and literacy skills over time
+- To track changes in language and literacy skills over time

 If you wanted to administer TILLS for purpose 1, you would only need to administer the subtests that effectively identify language and literacy disorders in children your student’s age.
 Even though you would have high likelihood of identifying a disorder if present, you would not have a complete profile of the student’s abilities if you only administered the Identification Core subtests for the student’s age.